coleww/remember-yr-training/README.md

 So each "song" gets "performed" differently every time u play, but will always sound kinda like the same song. nice.

+### the interactive poetry generating engine is pretty {ok sign hand emoji}

+it lets u see ZOMG _inside the markov chain_ ZOMG

 ### hey hey hey there are hella endings!

 there are like...3-5 "endings" where u see the "credits", and probably close to a dozen ways to die or "lose".
 FUN!
 Fun!